 Traveling to the USA

-If you travel to the United States for a stay up to 90 days, you must be in possession of an electronic passport valid at least 9 months after date of arrival.
+If you are traveling to the United States for a stay up to 90 days, you must be in possession of an electronic passport valid at least 9 months after date of arrival.
 Most foreign nationals must be in possession of a tourist visa.

 Visa exemption applies for citizens from: Andorra, Australia, Austria, Belgium, Brunei, South Korea, Denmark, Estonia, Finland, France, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Netherlands, Portugal, Republic of Malta, Czech Republic, United Kingdom, San Marino, Singapore, Slovakia, Slovenia, Sweden and Switzerland.